amakarewicz/2023-DTU-MLOps-Object-Detection/reports/README.md

 >
 > Answer:

 We made use of config files as already explained in the privious question.
 To reproduce an experiment it would be esential to run with the same hyperparameters which in this project is saved in config files.
-Furthermore reproducing results would require same environment which is ensured in the requirement files and through the docker images.
+If multiple experiments were to be made, multiple config files with hyperparameters for each experiment would have to be saved and documented for future reproducerbility.
+Furthermore reproducing results would require same environment which is ensured in the requirement.txt file and through the docker images.
+Multiple docker images has been created for different tasks.
+One docker images has been created for training and another for prdiction.

 ### Question 14